Phundamentals/Phundamentals/README.md

 I seem to be learning again and again that software design begins with stories.
 A lot of smaller stories, as told by humans, in a human language, in no particular order.
 Such individual stories are actually chapters in a larger book, yet to be put in order.
 And the complete story has yet to be discovered.

 No, it's not about technology, it's about how technology can support human interest, achieved by means of our interest in technology.
 Technology is a means to serve the interests of all parties.
 It's not about developers being tools themselves to support another party's interests with their knowledge of technology, enslaved to someone's wishes, needs, limits, or requirements.
-Developers should have their own interests at heart, by which they can support another party's interests.
+Developers should have their own interests at heart, by which they are able to support another party's interests.
 They should guard their own interests: that's how they learn and grow, and invest gained experience again so they can keep supporting other party's interests.

 But it remains a human story above all, not a technology story.
 The human story reveals value, necessity, raison d'être, and the technological story exists only to support that.
 Technical stories originate from human stories.